Philippians

 All I want is to know Christ in the power that is evident in his resurrection.

 When Tony Hancock, the English comedian, came to Australia, it was the end of the road for a brilliant man.
 He took his life in a motel room and left a note to all those who loved him; "things seem to go wrong too many times".
 He had reached the end.
-He could never surpass his brilliant pieces like the "Radio Ham."
-He could only go down from there.
+He could never surpass his brilliant pieces like the "Radio Ham"; it was all downhill from there.
 Life seems to have this shape to it.
 We all have a moment of beauty, of brilliance, and from this height we slip into regret.
 Yet, for a believer, there is a different perspective to life.
 Regret but reminds us of a brilliance which is eternal in its realization; a brilliance found in knowing Christ.

 1. Knowing Christ in his death